Jumai01/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv "Used for moving a file to another directory rm "used for removing or deleting a file inside a directory" rmdir "Used for removing or deleting a directory" cd - "Used for changing the working directory to the previous"
+mv "Used for moving a file to another directory rm "used for removing or deleting a file inside a directory" rmdir "Used for removing or deleting a directory" cd - "Used for changing the working directory to the previous ls -al "Used for listing directory content and hidden files n a long format"